-- analyse user interface requirements, understand the development and implementation of suitable solution strategies for user friendly graphical interfaces. - develop graphical user interfaces in Java to satisfy problems of moderate complexity using threads, applets, applications and Files.
+- analyse user interface requirements, understand the development and implementation of suitable solution strategies for user friendly graphical interfaces. - develop graphical user interfaces in Java to satisfy problems of moderate complexity using threads, applications and Files.

-Methods Class sessions, worksheets with feedback from markers, Linux, Java 1.6, Java swing, JRE plugin for web browser, JDE.
+Methods Class sessions, worksheets with feedback from markers, Linux, Java 1.8, JavaFX, JRE plugin for web browser.
+JDE.

-Assessment Four pieces of marked coursework consisting of 1 assessed worksheet, two class tests and an individual mini-project.
+Assessment Three pieces of marked coursework consisting of two class tests and an individual miniproject and an assessed Effort throughout.